jaybeeuu/jaybeeuu-dev/packages/posts/src/jest-transforms/jest-transforms.md

 It's pnpm's fault.

-Lets think through a bit of wha is happening here.
+Lets think through a bit of what is happening here.
 WHen you import something, for example:

 ```ts